lucydsl/lucy-vscode/README.md

-# lucy-language
+# Lucy Language

-This is about the lucy extension.
+This is the VSCode extension for the [Lucy](https://lucylang.org/) FSM DSL.